asadmukhtarr/student-management-system/README.md

 # React Interview Questions?
     - React is librairy or framework? : Librairy ..
     - What is purpose of nodemodules folder? this is the backbone of project ..
+# Routes In ReactJS
+    - Step # 1 : npm install react-router-dom
+    - Step # 2 : Add Browser router in index.js
+    - Step # 3 : Routes and route import and bind in App.jsx
+    - Step # 4 : import Link and joing them in navbar ..